 One year after Denkikan opened, in 1904, trams started running between Asakusa and Ueno, and between Asakusabashi and Kaminarimon.
 In 1927, the first subway line in Asia also started running between Asakusa and Ueno.

 How to get to Asakusa?

-If you travel to Tokyo, odds are that you will quickly get familiar with the JR Yamanote Line.
-It goes in a circle around inner Tokyo and stops at all the famous towns, such as Shibuya, Shinjuku, Harajuku, Ikebukuro, Shimbashi (close to Ginza), Ueno, Akihabara, and Tokyo Station.
+If you travel to Tokyo, the odds are that you will quickly get familiar with the JR Yamanote Line.
+This is because it circles inner Tokyo and stops at all the famous towns, such as Shibuya, Shinjuku, Harajuku, Ikebukuro, Shimbashi (close to Ginza), Ueno, Akihabara, and Tokyo Station.

 Key Sightseeing Spots in Asakusa

 Asakusa is an obligatory part of Tokyo sightseeing, but for that reason, it also has its ups and downs.
 The tourist season can be trying, while the off-season is surprisingly calm for such a center of old Tokyo culture and atmosphere.
 We keep returning for the hidden gems, but first and foremost, it is a treasure trove of sights: